 The Heering website states that Cherry Heering contains nuts.
 Drinkers who are allergic to nuts should avoid drinks that contain this liqueur.
 It is certified kosher by the Orthodox Union, and the label bears the OU emblem.

 Since Cherry Heering is naturally flavored, it lacks the medicinal cough syrup-like taste of many cherry-flavored distilled spirits.
 Instead, it is sweet and rich like cherry jam with a lovely fruit tartness and hints of wood and almond.

 How to Drink Cherry Heering

 Cherry Heering can be too intense to drink on its own.
-When allowed to chill over ice for a bit, it does become more enjoyable.
-This liqueur is really best in mixed drinks and cocktails.
+When allowed to chill over ice for a bit, it does become more enjoyable and works well as both an apéritif and digestif.
+This liqueur is best in mixed drinks and cocktails.
 Topping it with seltzer or tonic water in an ice-filled glass creates a refreshingly sweet spiked cherry soda.
-Its bold flavor also stands up to a variety of flavors in the most complex cocktails.
+Its bold flavor also stands up to various flavors in the most complex cocktails.

-The Singapore sling is the most famous Cherry Heering cocktail and its popularity is followed closely by the blood and sand.
-Beyond those two classics, you'll find the liqueur in a number of impressive modern cocktail recipes.
-Cherry Heering is also an excellent choice for any recipe that calls for cherry brandy.
+The Singapore sling is the most famous Cherry Heering cocktail, and its popularity is followed closely by the blood and sand.
+Beyond those two classics, you'll find the liqueur in several impressive modern cocktail recipes.
+Cherry Heering is also a good choice for any recipe that calls for cherry brandy or liqueur.

 Cooking With Cherry Heering